milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 Information we collect as you use core services

-As described more fully in Google’s Cloud Privacy Notice, we also collect service data through the core services, including:
+As described fully in Google’s Cloud Privacy Notice, we also collect service data through the core services, including:

+Your account information, which includes things like name and email address.

 Your activity while using the core services, which includes things like viewing and interacting with content, people with whom you communicate or share content, and other details about your usage of the services.

-Your apps, browsers & devices.
-We collect info about the apps, browser, and devices you use to access our services.
-This information includes browser and device type, settings, unique identifiers, operating system, mobile network information, and application version number.
+Your settings, apps, browsers & devices.
+We collect info about your settings and the apps, browsers, and devices you use to access our services.
+This information includes browser and device type, settings configuration, unique identifiers, operating system, mobile network information, and application version number.
 We also collect information about the interaction of your apps, browsers, and devices with our services, including IP address, crash reports, system activity, and the date and time of your request.

 Your location information.
 We collect info about your location as determined by various technologies such as IP address and GPS.

+Your direct communications.
+We keep records of communications when you or your admin provide feedback, ask questions, or seek technical support.

-And for admins, payments and transaction data and direct communications with us.
+And for admins, we collect data about payments and transactions.

-Service data is primarily used to deliver the services that schools and students use, but it’s also used to maintain and improve the services; make recommendations to optimize the use of the services; provide support; protect our users, the public, and Google; and comply with legal obligations.
+Service data is primarily used to deliver the services that schools and students use, but it’s also used to maintain and improve the services; make recommendations to optimize the use of the services; provide and improve other services you request; provide support; protect our users, customers, the public, and Google; and comply with legal obligations.
 See the Google Cloud Privacy Notice for more information.

 Additional Services